Mah Bow Tan: Post-political career

 After retiring from politics in 2015, Mah was appointed as an independent director and non-executive chairman of Global Yellow Pages in September 2011.
 In November 2018, Mah joined Singapore-based fintech firm HydraX as an adviser and director, in addition to serving as chairman of GlobalCities Sustainable Investment.
 He stepped down as non-executive chairman of Global Yellow Pages in 2020 and has been non-executive deputy chairman and non-independent director since then.

 Personal life

-Mah is married to Sheryn Kaye Von Senden and they have two sons and two daughters.
+Mah is married to Sheryn Kaye Von Senden.

 In 2011, the Flower Dome and Heritage Garden at Gardens by the Bay named a dendrobium Mah Bow Tan in his honour.